-Applicants should submit the following to Dr. Fitts, Writing Center Director (firstname.lastname@example.org), in ONE .doc, .docx, .rtf, or .pdf file (append documents to the file using page or section breaks):
+Applicants should submit the following to Dr. Ervin, Writing Center Director, in ONE PDF file (append documents to the file using page or section breaks):

 Undergraduate Students Interested in Working in the Writing Center

-Undergraduate students interested in tutoring in the writing center as an hourly-wage worker should submit the information listed above in numbers 1-6 to Dr. Fitts.
+Undergraduate students interested in tutoring in the writing center as an hourly-wage worker should submit the information listed above in numbers 1-6 in a PDF files to Dr. Ervin.
 Applications may be submitted during fall or spring semesters.
 To be eligible to apply for a writing center tutoring position, undergrads must have successfully completed ENG 397, Tutoring Writing.